nichnarmada/recipe-compile/README.md

 Sample of JSON file is available, file name is called sample.json (JSON file will be uploaded to Firebase)

+UPDATE: Extracted all links from a website's xml file, and filter their recipes only (bettycrocker)

 ## Next steps

 ### Data Mining